 1. Don’t tolerate rudeness

 Has your child yelled at you, closed the door, or mouthed something disrespectful?
-As much as it hurt, you might think it’s best to let it go.
-After all, you don’t want to fuel the fire with even more confrontation.
-It’s hard enough as it is.
+As much as it hurt, you might have thought that it was best to let it go.
+After all, you don’t want to fuel the fire with even more confrontation—it’s hard enough as it is.

 Yes, it’s good to pause.
-You don’t need to respond right away—it’s better to calm down first before blurting something you’ll regret or yell right back at her as a reaction.
+You don’t need to respond right away—calm down first before blurting something you might regret or yelling right back at her as a reaction.
 And you can certainly pick your battles and not make an issue out of everything.

-But once you’re both calm, address her behavior and set the standard of respectful communication, no matter the circumstances.
+But once you’re both calm, address child’s disrespectful behavior and set healthy boundaries of how you communicate, no matter the circumstances.
 She needs to be respectful, even if she had a bad day, or even if it’s her birthday.

-Don’t tolerate rudeness towards her siblings either, even when it seems like typical rivalry.
-Raise a child who knows it’s not normal to act disrespectfully.
+Don’t tolerate rudeness towards her siblings either, even when it seems like a typical rivalry.
+She should know that it’s not normal to act disrespectfully.

-What’s the secret to curbing bad behavior?
+What’s the secret to curbing this kind of behavior?
 Ask your child why she’s upset.

-Asking reassures your child you’re on the same—not opposing—side.
+Asking reassures your child that you’re on the same—not opposing—side.
 You’re not trying to pick a fight.
-Instead, you’re reminding her you’re here to help.
-You’re in this together to tackle whatever is bothering her.
+Instead, you’re reminding her you’re here to help and that you’re in this together to tackle whatever is bothering her.

-3. Model the behavior you want to see
+3. Model the respectful behavior you want to see

 My son and I were cleaning the living room when I made a mistake.
-He’d gotten upset because I said we could leave a few of the cars out.
-“It’s mid-day, and your brothers would play with them anyway after nap,” I tried to tell him.
+He’d gotten confused when I said we could leave a few of the toy cars out.
+“It’s mid-day, and your brothers would play with them anyway after nap time,” I tried telling him.

 He didn’t understand why I would leave a job half done.
 My patience waned, and after a few seconds, the conversation spiraled down.
 (Isn’t it silly to think about the things we fight about?)

-We’ll never be perfect, but the more aware we are of how we behave, the less likely we’ll disrespect our kids.
+We’ll never be perfect, but the more we try to be a good role model, the less likely we’ll disrespect our kids.

-Ask yourself, Would I want my kids to say this?
+Ask yourself, Would I want my child to say this?
 If the answer is no, be careful about saying them yourself.
 Because one day, either out of habit or because she feels she has permission to, she might say those disrespectful things right back.

 But she didn’t.
 She responded with patience and rebuilt the tracks.
 She even brushed it off and treated her brother with respect.

-Look for these moments so you can praise your child for her behavior.
+Look for these moments so you can praise her for her behavior.
 Perhaps she shared snacks with her siblings, or took a deep breath to stop herself from throwing tantrums.
 It’s much easier to praise her for the times she’s respectful than it is to discipline her when she’s not.

 5. Explain it’s okay to disagree, but not to disrespect

-We sometimes mistake disrespect with disagreement.
+We sometimes mistake disrespect for disagreement.
 We think if a child doesn’t do what she’s asked to do, then she must be disrespecting her parents.

-But kids have a right to disagree—they just have to do it with respect.
-You can even encourage them to disagree and praise their knack for questioning you, but they can’t insult, yell or treat people with disrespect just because they don’t agree.
+But your child has a right to disagree—she just has to do it with respect.
+You can even encourage her to disagree and question you, but she can’t insult, yell, or treat others with disrespect because they don’t agree with her.

-And if your child blurts something disrespectful, show her an appropriate way to say it.
-First, acknowledge it’s fine to disagree with you.
-Then, suggest phrases to say instead of what she had just said.
+And if she blurts something disrespectful, show her an appropriate way to express herself.
+Acknowledge it’s fine to disagree with you and suggest phrases to say instead of what she had said.

 Disrespectful communication can strain any parent-child relationship.
 You’re not able to enjoy parenthood as much as you want to, and you know you need to teach your child better communication skills.

-But hopefully, with these reminders, you can see that it’s not hopeless, no matter how much you struggle or how long it seems to have been going on.
+But hopefully, with these reminders, you can see that it’s not hopeless, no matter how much you struggle or how long it seems these negative behaviors have been going on.

-Set high standards of how you want your child to behave—she’ll meet your expectations, both high and low.
-Setting low expectations or assuming this is how she behaves will lead to misbehavior.
+Set high standards of how you want her to behave—she’ll likely meet your expectations, whether high or low.
+Setting low expectations or assuming this is how she behaves can lead to bad behavior.
 But setting high expectations encourages her to meet them, no matter how far-fetched they may seem to you.

-This means not tolerating rudeness and disagreeing with respect.
-Instead, it means asking what’s bothering her, and modeling the behavior you want to see.
+This means not tolerating rudeness.
+Instead, it means disagreeing respectfully, asking what’s bothering her, and modeling the behavior you want to see.

-Dealing with disrespectful children isn’t just about making your day easier or more pleasant, or even to get your kids to do as they’re asked.
-Teaching respect strengthens your relationship with your child, which encourages even more respectful communication on either side.
+Dealing with disrespectful children isn’t about making your day easier or more pleasant, or even getting her to do what you ask.
+Being respectful strengthens your relationship—well beyond the Terrible Two’s.